Endogenous Heteroskedasticity in Linear Models: Introduction

 This paper is organized as follows.
-Section \ref{sec: model} presents the main model, reviews the 2SLS methods, and its inconsistency under endogenous heteroskedasticity.
-In Section \ref{sec: CF} we propose a CF approach, discuss identification, estimation, and inference procedures.
+Section \ref{sec: model} presents the model and shows the inconsistency of 2SLS under endogenous heteroskedasticity.
+In Section \ref{sec: CF} we propose a CF approach and discuss identification.
+Estimation and inference procedures are detailed in Section \ref{sec:estimation}.
 A Monte Carlo study is provided in Section \ref{sec:MC}.
 Section \ref{sec: Application} illustrates the methods with an empirical application.
 Finally, Section \ref{sec:Conclusion} concludes.
 Mathematical proofs are relegated to the Appendix.